cover photo

 Curve Fitting

-I plotted a set of data points and used linear regression to find the best fit line that represents the trend.
+I plotted a set of data points and used a linear regression to find the best fit line that represents the trend.

 CurveFit